 How to check the status of an H-2A visa petition?

-For more information on these regulations and any other immigration matter, contact our immigration attorneys.
-We can assist you in preparing and managing immigrant and non-immigrant visas.
-For more than 40 years we have been serving the Latino community in California responsibly and efficiently.
+For more information about this visa and any other immigration matter, contact our immigration attorneys.
+We can help you in the preparation and management of immigrant and non-immigrant visas.
+For over 40 years we have been serving responsibly and efficiently with special dedication to the Latino community in Los Angeles and the rest of California.